In our post on the donor management process, we spoke about developing an efficient process that can significantly boost your fundraising ROI.

 DonorPerfect is a donor management system with intuitive navigation for the donor database.
 It lets you customize donor profiles as per your needs making it easy for you to collate the data.

 DonorPerfect’s notable feature is its free mobile app that gives you access to the entire system.
-You can add and manage data on the go from your cell phone itself.
+You can add and manage all your data on the go from your cell phone itself.

 - Upto 1,000 records: $99/month

 - Upto 2,500 records: $179/month